Deputies identified in Greenacres shooting

 Nov.
 19—From staff reports

-The Spokane County sheriff's deputies who fired their guns and killed an armed man Tuesday to end an hours-long standoff have been indentified.
+The Spokane County sheriff's deputies who fired their guns and killed an armed man Tuesday to end an hourslong standoff have been identified.

 The sheriff's office on Friday released the names of the three deputies who fired their guns.
-They are:
+They are as follows:

-—Deputy Davis French, who was hired by the sheriff's office in 2020 and is a member of the SWAT Team.
+* Deputy Davis French, who was hired by the sheriff's office in 2020, is a member of the SWAT Team.

-—Deputy Ryan Nelson-Felvarg, who was hired by the sheriff's office in 2017, is school resource deputy and a member of the SWAT.
+* Deputy Ryan Nelson-Felvarg, who was hired by the sheriff's office in 2017, is a school resource deputy and a member of the SWAT team.

-—Deputy Thomas Walton, who was hired by the sheriff's office in 2017 and is school resource deputy and a member of the SWAT team.
+* Deputy Thomas Walton, who was hired by the sheriff's office in 2017 and is a school resource deputy and a member of the SWAT team.

-After deputies arrived at the Teears's home, he barricaded himself inside and continued to fire shots in a "reckless" manner from the home, according to the search warrant document .
+After deputies arrived at the home, Teears barricaded himself inside and continued to fire shots in a "reckless" manner from the home, according to the search warrant document.
 Deputies were unable to make contact with Teears during what the sheriff's office described as a mental health crisis.

 One sheriff's detective observed Teears carrying large objects from room to room throughout the residence, but could not identify what they were.
 Teears was said to be armed with a handgun, the sheriff's office said.